 For those of you who’ve been watching the evolving social media and SEO space, you know that there have been many conversations surrounding Facebook shares.
 The main issue revolves around whether Facebook shares help search engine optimization or not.
 We at SEO Inc. do SEO all day every day, so we’d like to jump in and comment on this, but first, little precursory information is necessary.

 There’s a high correlation between Facebook Shares and ranking well on search engines.

-Rand went on to say, there is simply a correlation.
+Rand went on to say; there is merely a correlation.
 Not a cause and effect relationship.
-Furthermore, it is important to make a distinction here.
-Facebook shares are seen as the act of someone taking a piece of content and sharing it on their personal profile, a page or a group.
-There are certain manageable characteristics of Facebook pages vs. Facebook profiles.
+Furthermore, it is essential to make a distinction here.
+Facebook shares are seen as the act of someone taking a piece of content and sharing it on their profile, a page or a group.
+There are specific, manageable characteristics of Facebook pages vs. Facebook profiles.
 We will address this in a moment.

 What Matt Cuts, Head of Web Spam at Google Said